No Bake Double Chocolate Cookies {5 Ingredients}

 Instructions

-- Soak cashews in cold water and a pinch of sea salt overnight (or in warm water for 2 hours).
+- Soak cashews in warm water and a pinch of sea salt overnight (or in hot water for 2 hours).
 Drain and rinse.

-- Pulse cashews and pitted Medjool dates in a food processor until finely blended.
+- Pulse cashews, pitted Medjool dates almond butter in a food processor until finely blended.

-- Blend in almond butter until gooey.
-Add 2 - 3 tbsp coconut flour if the batter appears to be runny.
+- Add additional 1 tbsp of pea protein powder at a time or if the batter appears to be too runny.
 Leave “cookie dough” in the fridge for 1 hour or freezer for 10 – 15 minutes to chill.

-- Use a fork to add a few marks on the cookies, sprinkle some extra sea salt, chocolate chips and/or nut butter on top.
+- Use a fork to add a few marks on the cookies.
+Sprinkle some sea salt, chocolate chips and/or nut butter on top.

 Notes